open-sauced/maintainer-intro-course/effective-communication.md

 - **Clear guide**

-  Whether it's the setup guide on the README, instructions to run and use the project, or Contributing Guidelines, you always want to provide a clear direction for contributors to follow for better collaboration.
+  Whether it's the setup guide on the README, instructions to run and use the project, or contributing guidelines, you always want to provide a clear direction for contributors to follow for better collaboration.

 - **Dedicated place for documentation**